klpn/Mortchartgen.jl/README.md

    [tableimp.cnf](https://github.com/klpn/Mortchartgen.jl/blob/master/data/tableimp.cnf)
    file should be edited before the script is run, in order to suit your MySQL configuration.
-2. Call the functions `download_who` and `table_import` in
+2. Call the functions `download_who`, `table_import` and `wpp_convert` in
    [Download.jl](https://github.com/klpn/Mortchartgen.jl/blob/master/src/Download.jl).
+   This downloads and imports the WHO data into a MySQL database, and also downloads data from the [UN World Population Projections](https://esa.un.org/unpd/wpp/), which is used to calculate mortality rates for some countries where population is lacking in WHO Mortality Database for recent years, and converts this data so that it can be merged with the population data frame created in the next step.
-3. Save the frames with aggregated causes of death in CSV files, by calling `Mortchartgen.save_frames(cgen_frames())` in [Mortchartgen.jl](https://github.com/klpn/Mortchartgen.jl/blob/master/src/Mortchartgen.jl).
+3. Save the frames with aggregated causes of death and population in CSV files, by calling `Mortchartgen.save_frames(cgen_frames())` in [Mortchartgen.jl](https://github.com/klpn/Mortchartgen.jl/blob/master/src/Mortchartgen.jl).
    Before this, you may have to edit the `conn_config` object in